 The Reason For The Season

 We know that families strive 365 days a year, yet the strains are felt most during the holiday season, what we collectively call “the most wonderful time of the year.”
-As disparities widen for so many our mission deepens to bridge the gaps through clothing and essentials for families, laptops and tutoring services for students, food and nutrition support, and special gifts from Santa to aid families, ease burdens, and spread the true spirit and meaning Christmas in the recovery of a pandemic.
+As disparities widen for so many our mission deepens to bridge needs through clothing and essentials for families, laptops and tutoring services for students, food and nutrition support, and special gifts from Santa to aid families, ease burdens, and spread the true spirit and meaning of Christmas.

 Our motto is it takes a city to do what we do, and with your support, our mission continues.
 We hope you join us!